jmacd/otel-arrow-adapter/SECURITY.md

 ## Security

-OTEL Arrow Adapter takes the security of our project seriously.
-If you believe you have found a security vulnerability in OTEL Arrow Adapter, please report it to us as described below.
+OTel Arrow takes the security of our project seriously.
+If you believe you have found a security vulnerability an OTel Arrow component, please report it to us as described below.

 ## Reporting a Vulnerability